 ii The management has conducted physical verification of inventory once at theyear-end which in our opinion is reasonable.
 Discrepancies noted on physicalverification of inventories were not material and have been properly dealt with in thebooks of account.
 In respect of inventories lying with third parties these havesubstantially been confirmed by them.

-a In respect of the aforesaid loans the terms and conditions under which such loanswere granted are not prejudicial to the Company's interest.
+a.
+In respect of the aforesaid loans the terms and conditions under which such loanswere granted are in our opinion prima facie not prejudicial to the Company's interest.

-c There were no amounts outstanding as at the year end.
+c.
+There were no overdue amount outstanding as at the year end.

 iv In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Sections 185 and 186 of the Act in respect ofgrant of loans making investments and providing guarantees and securities as applicable.

 v According to the information and explanations given to us the Company has notaccepted any deposits during the year from the public within the meaning of sections 73 to76 of the Act or any other provisions of the Act and the rules framed there under.Accordingly paragraph 3(v) of the Order is not applicable to the Company.